log2timeline/l2tdocs/process/Style-guide.md

 * Use ```self.assertEqual``` instead of ```self.assertEquals```, same applies to ```self.assertNotEquals```
 * Use ```self.assertIsNone(variable)``` instead of ```self.assertEqual(variable, None)```, same applies to ```self.assertNotEqual```

+## Test data

+* First make sure the test data has a Plaso compatible license.
+If the test data was not authored by you (as the contributor), make sure to mention its orginal source in ACKNOWLEDGEMENTS.
+Do not include test data that cannot be redistributed.
+* put Android related test files under "test_data/android"
+* put iOS related test files under "test_data/ios"
+* otherwise make a data format specific sub directory under "test_data", e.g. "test_data/utmp"

 ## Helpful tooling

 ### Black Python formatter